-I have a deep curiosity about both the physical and conceptual spaces that the human body occupies, especially where fragility and strength coexist.
-Engaging with materials in a tactile manner is a metaphorical practice I engage in to explore the senses related to our shared human experience - we all touch, we taste, we feel.
+I have a deep curiosity about both the physical and conceptual spaces the human body occupies, especially where fragility and strength coexist.
+Engaging with materials in a tactile manner is a metaphorical practice to explore the senses as part of our shared human experience.

-My artistic process is characterized by intuition and a focus on the idea of migration - the movement from one part of something to another.
+The process of each body of work is unique, characterized by intuition and a focus on the idea of migration - the movement from one part of something to another.
 It often begins with a single piece of fabric or paper, which serves as the foundation for my pieces.
-Layer upon layer, I incorporate threads, ephemera, paint and mark-making to craft haptic, dimensional wall pieces, sculptures, and installations.
+Layer upon layer, I incorporate threads, ephemera, paint, and mark-making to craft haptic, dimensional wall pieces, sculptures, and installations.
 My material choices are deliberate, using stitching and waxing to symbolize the body's remarkable capacity for resilience and healing.
-Wax itself becomes a medium to convey a visible vulnerability, and the use of paper and cloth links to the shared history of cultures throughout time.
+Wax itself becomes a medium to convey visible vulnerability, and the use of paper and cloth links to the shared history of cultures throughout time.

 In a world in need of empathy, my work inherently embodies intimacy.
 It serves as a reminder of our collective need for meaningful connections.